 There are so many wonderful experiences that go along with the holidays, many of which are *FREE*.

 See if any churches have free concerts, go look at Christmas lights, find unique things that your city does to celebrate the holiday, and go sledding!

-Some fun activities that cost a little bit of money are: cutting down your own tree in the forest (be sure to have a permit if you do this) or at a tree farm, going ice skating, making a gingerbread house, and making Christmas cookies.
+Some fun activities that cost a little bit of money are: cutting down your own tree in the forest (be sure to have a permit if you do this), going ice skating, making a gingerbread house, and making Christmas cookies.

 If your budget allows for it, you can also check out some of the more expensive experiences that come around during the holidays.

-We love going to the nutcracker (pre-covid of course), but we would find a community production of it instead of going to the expensive one downtown.
-This was a great way to save money, and I didn’t feel bad if a little one was fussy and I had to step out with them.
+We love going to the nutcracker, but we find a community production instead of going to the expensive one downtown.
+This was a great way to save money, and I’ve never felt like I was missing out too much if a little one was fussy and I had to step out with them.